 - Publications which are replaced by microfiche, commercial reprint, or other re-publication may be withdrawn in less than five years but must be listed for the Regional first.
 The withdrawal list must clearly state that they are being replaced.
 In the case of major replacement projects, such lists may be sent without reference to the disposal calendar.

-- Depository maps for the regional are not cataloged down to the item level in the catalog (but are indexed within the Map Library), which makes it more difficult to determine regional holdings.
+- Depository maps for the regional are often not cataloged down to the item level in the catalog (but are indexed within the Map Library), which makes it more difficult to determine regional holdings.
+Below are the Regional's USGS Topographic map holdings for you to compare with your holdings.
+Thematic sheets, Land Use series , and County Map series maps you should be able to check in our catalog.
 For larger weeding projects of maps, contact Alicia Kubas, Regional Coordinator, and Ryan Mattke, Map Librarian, for further information and instructions.

 - It is encouraged that materials not needed by the Regional be offered to other depositories in the region and then nationally.
 However, this is not required.